-Of course it’s easy to say now that all the stress was worth it in the end.
-While the day was a huge success and was truly was a day to remember, reflecting back on the process, I can’t just forget the anguish and stress leading up to the day itself.
+Looking back, it’s easy to say now that the stress was worth the outcome.
+While the day was a huge success and will forever be cherished as the best day of our lives, it was hard for me to simply forget the stress leading up to the day itself.